clux/magic-forest/README.md

 #### C++
 Modern cpp solution is very readable at only a few more lines than the scripting language counterparts.
 A bit of mental overhead on emplace, awkward iterator sempantics with back inserters, but even that is pretty standard modern cpp really.

+It turns out that creating a new list with the unique iterator than erasing from it is faster, but we're trying to keep languages between semantics similar.

 There's a more standalone function approach here than rust due to not having traits, and also that passing member functions can look awkward in long `<algorithm>` instructions.

 The choice of `-std=c++11` vs `-std=c++14` made no difference in performance.

+Deleting or adding the default constructor of forest actually gained 10% performance, we're not sure why.

 gcc seems to be consistently around 5% faster than clang.

 #### Rust
-Rust impressively inches ahead of C++ with completely normal code.
+Rust impressively ties C++ with completely normal code.
 It all seems to come down to how many iterator operations you have to do.
 The original rust solution I saw online was not using `retain` and this saved quite a bit on performance.

 Perhaps the least magic implementation of the bunch.
 It's not as nice or short as python / haskell, but at least you can reason about its performance.